Categorifications of Non-Integer Quivers: Type $I_2(2n)$: The folding projections of the module and bounded derived categories

 where $\alpha_m$ is the short root corresponding to the point $\mw([0])\mathrm{exp}(\frac{m \pi\imunit}{n})$. \item For any $i \in Q^\gend_0$ such that $F(i)=[1]$, we have

 where $\beta_m$ is the long root corresponding to the point $\mw([1])\mathrm{exp}(\frac{(2m+1) \pi\imunit}{2n})$. \end{enumerate} \end{thm}

 Essentially, the theorem above says that the map $\dimproj^\acat_F$ maps an indecomposable object in the category $\acat$ to a specific multiple of a root of the standard root system of $\Iiin$.
 In fact, it says much more than this: objects in the same row map to vectors of the same length/multiple and that the Auslander-Reiten translation of an object corresponds to a rotation of the corresponding vector.

+\begin{rem} As previously mentioned in Remark~\ref{rem:CoxeterPlane}, the projection of roots induced by the folding $F\colon Q^\gend \rightarrow Q^{\Iiin}$ is precisely the projection onto the Coxeter plane considered by Steinberg in \cite{SteinbergRefl}.
+It follows from the work of Steinberg, that a bipartite Coxeter element is a rotation on the Coxeter plane of order given by the Coxeter number.
+In our setting, the Coxeter number is $2n$ and the Auslander-Reiten translation is a bipartite Coxeter functor (\cite{Bernstein,BrennerButler}).
+This offers an explanation as to why the Auslander-Reiten translation of an object $X \in \acat$ corresponds to a rotation of the vector $\dimproj_F^{\acat}(X)$.
+An example of this is illustrated in Figure~\ref{fig:A7-I8}. \end{rem}

-Before we begin the proof, we will highlight some immediate corollaries for the benefit of the reader.
+Before we begin the proof of Theorem~\ref{thm:FoldingProjection}, we will highlight some immediate corollaries for the benefit of the reader.
 The first Corollary may be viewed as a generalisation of Gabriel's Theorem to quivers of type $\Iiin$.

 \begin{cor} The map $\dimproj^\acat_F$ induces a bijection from each row of the Auslander-Reiten quiver of $\acat$ to a subset of roots of $\Iiin$.
 In particular,

 \end{cor}

 \begin{cor} For any $i \in Q_0^\gend$ and $m \in \integer$, the length of the vector $\dimproj^\acat_F(\tau^m P(i))$ with respect to the standard basis of $\real^2$ is